 “In other words, if not today, tomorrow, if you want a catchy tune, copy or die”

 At BMAT, in collaboration with the MTG, we have been long working on a technology that is capable of detecting cover songs – including live performances, karaoke versions or remixes.
 In the 00’s we released our first version and got the attention of a technology giant willing to explore its use for user upload content copyright clearance.
 We started a joint project to explore the potential of our technology running real-life scenario tests.

 The results obtained from matching one cover song against a group of potential originals showed a correlation between the amount of songs we wanted to compare against and the amount of false positives.
 In other words, the bigger the collection of original songs we wanted to compare against was, the more times our technology believed there was a cover match when there wasn’t.
 Our algorithm was finding chord and melodies resemblances in songs we were not expecting to be compositionally linked in any way.
 Was the technology guessing it wrong or was it us smarty-pants diagnosing it wrong?

-Let’s try solve this by good old-fashioned reductionism.
-Is for example Weezer Island in the sun (2001) a cover version of Thomas Mapfuno’s Tinodanana (1986)?
+Let’s try to solve this by good old-fashioned reductionism.
+Is, for example, Weezer Island in the sun (2001) a cover version of Thomas Mapfuno’s Tinodanana (1986)?

 Computer says yes, copyright databases say no, Groucho Marx sings ‘così cosà’.
 Whatever degree of compositional similarity you perceive, one could think a hypothetical conflict could be settled with some contributor credit to Thomas Mapfuno.
 If so, our false positive would no longer be false, our algorithm would be reinforced, and our theories on melody scarcity and entanglement would hopefully win your affection.
 Dear judge, members of the jury, I rest my case.